German Pancakes

 FAQs

-What makes German pancakes different from regular pancakes?
+What is the difference between German pancakes and regular pancakes?

-German pancakes are baked in the oven, resulting in a puffed, fluffy texture, unlike regular pancakes which are cooked on a stovetop.
+German pancakes are baked in the oven, resulting in a puffed and airy texture, while regular pancakes are cooked on a griddle and tend to be flatter.

 Can I make German pancakes ahead of time?

-How do I know when my German pancakes are done?
+How do I prevent my German pancakes from sticking?

 Conclusion